spazmodius/assert/README.md

 ### assert.that(_fn, [args...]_).deepEqual(_expected, [message]_)
 ### assert.that(_fn, [args...]_).notDeepEqual(_expected, [message]_)

-Evaluates the function `fn`, passing it any arguments `args`, and uses the resulting value as the `actual` argument to the corresponding assertion.
+Calls the function `fn` with any arguments `args`, and passes the return value as the `actual` argument to the corresponding assertion.

 For example:
 ```js